mrehere/easer/README.md

 ## Overview

-The Daily Motivation & Reflection Tracker is a web application that helps users improve their emotional well-being by providing daily motivational quotes and a platform for self-reflection.
-Users can track their moods, journal about their day, and set personal goals, with the app offering insights and visualizations of their emotional trends over time.
+The Daily Motivation & Reflection Tracker is a web application primarily designed for mobile devices that helps users improve their emotional well-being.
+The app provides daily motivational quotes and a platform for self-reflection, allowing users to track their moods and journal about their day.
+Additionally, it offers insights and visualizations of their emotional experiences over time, all optimized for a seamless mobile experience.

 ### Problem Space

 Many people struggle to maintain emotional well-being due to busy schedules and stress, often neglecting self-reflection and personal growth.
 Existing tools for journaling or mood tracking can be either too complex or lack motivation.
-The Daily Motivation & Reflection Tracker simplifies this process by combining daily motivational quotes with easy journaling, mood tracking, and goal setting, helping users build self-awareness and improve their mental health.
+The Daily Motivation & Reflection Tracker simplifies this process by combining daily motivational quotes with easy journaling, mood tracking, helping users build self-awareness and improve their mental health.

 ### User Profile